 Icebergs, it turns out, aren’t just slabs of white ice.
 Some are pale blue.
 Some can have parts that are a rich, bright blue.
 Others have green tints, especially underwater.
 And a white iceberg might be right next to a blue one, which might be right next to one with green tints.

 Most of the animals and the few plants have muted colors.
-But even there there are splashes of color.
-There are bright red and orange thick bands of seaweed–a bit like supersized fettucine–and some occasional patches of green and brown.
+But even there, there are splashes of color.
+There are bright red and orange thick bands of seaweed–a bit like supersized Fettucine–and some occasional patches of green and brown.
 Even the famously black and white penguins can have splashes of color, from their orange, pink, or red feet to the bright red/orange beaks of the Gentoo penguins and splashes of yellow and orange on the necks of King and Emperor penguins.
 And because penguins eat krill, their white feathers can often be stained orange.
 Seals are typically some kind of grey, sometimes with spots, but elephant seals, especially in their winter coats, can be different shades of brown.
 And when they open their mouths wide to roar, there’s a big splash of red.

 The rocks are usually grey or black, but a few scattered patches might be covered in dark green mosses.
 The volcanic sands of Deception Island are mainly black or grey, but mixed in is a lot of orange ochre volcanic pumice.

-And then there’s the skies.
+And then there are the skies.
 In the non-summer months, the Aurora Australis (southern lights, or southern hemisphere equivalent of the Aurora borealis) shimmer in the night sky.
 And even grey, overcast skies by day can bring out the subtle shades of things below–a blue iceberg is all the more striking against a dark grey backdrop.
 A clear day brings a beautiful deep blue sky–there’s no pollution or smog to speak of, after all.
 And while in summer there’s close to or actually 24 hours of daylight, the sun still gets low on the horizon and casts a rich orange glow on mountains, clouds, and the cliffs of large icebergs.

 So if you like white and blue, you’ll be in luck.
 But it’s a lot more colorful and beautiful than that.